Schienenzeppelin: History

 On 10 May 1931, the Schienenzeppelin exceeded a speed of 200 km/h for the first time.
 Afterwards, it was exhibited to the general public throughout Germany.
 On 21 June 1931, it set a new world railway speed record of 230.2 km/h on the Berlin–Hamburg line between Karstädt and Dergenthin, which was not surpassed by any other rail vehicle until 1954.
 The railcar still holds the land speed record for a petrol powered rail vehicle.
 This high speed was attributable, amongst other things, to its low weight, which was only 20.3 t.

 In 1932 Kruckenberg began a new project with the rail car involving significant modifications.
 It was cut just behind the forward wheels and received a complete new front end with a two-axle bogie, resembling the later 137 155 railcar.
 The rear single axle remained as it was.
 The modifications were completed by November 1932.
 The aircraft engine was still used; however, the power transmission was hydraulic through two Föttinger fluid drives for both directions of travel, fitted on the forward bogie.
 A pointed fairing was installed in place of the propeller.
 The resulting vehicle was a B-1 with a powered front bogie.
 This version of the vehicle reached 180 km/h at the beginning of 1933.

-Due to many problems with the Schienenzeppelin prototype, the Deutsche Reichsbahn-Gesellschaft decided to go their own way in developing a high-speed railcar, leading to the Fliegender Hamburger (Flying Hamburger) in 1933.
+Due to many problems with the Schienenzeppelin prototype, the Deutsche Reichsbahn-Gesellschaft decided to go their own way in developing a high-speed railcar, leading to the Diesel-powered Fliegender Hamburger (DRG Class SVT 877 Flying Hamburger) in 1933.
 This new design was suitable for regular service and served also as the basis for later railcar developments.
 However, many of the Kruckenberg ideas, based on the experiments with Schienenzeppelin and high-speed rail travel, found their way into later DRG railcar designs.

-At the beginning of 1934 the Schienenzeppelin was rebuilt for the last time, and a Maybach GO 5 engine was installed.
+At the beginning of 1934 the Schienenzeppelin was rebuilt for the last time, and a Maybach GO 5 V12 diesel engine was installed.
 In July 1934 it was sold to Deutsche Reichsbahn (German Imperial Railway) for 10,000 Reichsmarks.
 Five years later, in 1939 the rail zeppelin was finally dismantled because its material was needed by the German army.